 Conveyed in Clay: Stories from St. Catherines Island explores how Native Americans adapted to changes through the evolution of their pottery.
 World of Shells exhibits an array of shells collected from the Georgia coast and elsewhere throughout the world.
 And over in Curator’s Corner, items from Fernbank’s permanent collection are highlighted.

 Visiting Fernbank Museum isn’t always about the dinosaurs.
 There’s always something new to discover with Fernbank’s rotating special exhibits.

 You can expect fun exhibits like David Rogers’ Big Bugs, larger-than-life creations of bugs and insects displayed throughout WildWoods; Monster Fish: In Search of the Last River Giants, a series of videos and hands-on interactive activities surrounding giant and bizarre species of freshwater fish; and Fantastic Forces, a hands-on exhibit that explores the science of combustion, aerodynamics, plate tectonics, and more.

 See a Movie at the Giant Screen Theater

 Fernbank’s Giant Screen Theater provides an immersive experience for a rotating list of movies in both 2D and 3D.
-Currently playing are Superpower Dogs, following the life-saving bravery of the world’s working dogs; Apollo 11: First Steps Edition, celebrating the 50th anniversary of the Apollo 11 moon landing; and my favorite, Great Bear Rainforest, taking a look at the vibrant ecosystem that is home to the rare Spirit Bear.
+You can expect films covering an array of subjects, like Superpower Dogs, following the life-saving bravery of the world’s working dogs; Apollo 11: First Steps Edition, celebrating the 50th anniversary of the Apollo 11 moon landing; and my favorite, Great Bear Rainforest, taking a look at the vibrant ecosystem that is home to the rare Spirit Bear.